dan-fritchman/Thesis/content.md

 </g>
 ```

 Valid port names must be non-zero length.
-All wires connected to a port shall be assigned a net-name equal to the port's name.
+All wires connected to a port are assigned a net-name equal to the port's name.
 Any connected wire with a conflicting net-name renders the schematic invalid.
 Any wire or connected combination of wires which are connected to more than one port - even if the ports are identically named - also renders the schematic invalid.

 ### Connection `Dot`